yash9439/codetoprompt/README.md

 *   **Automatic File Handling**: Natively processes **Jupyter Notebooks**, samples large data files (like `.csv` or `.json`), and respects your `.gitignore` rules.
 *   **Powerful Filtering**: Fine-tune your context with `--include` and `--exclude` glob patterns.
 *   **In-Depth Analysis**: Run the `analyse` command to get a full breakdown of your project's languages, token counts, and file sizes before generating a prompt.
+*   **Snapshots and Diffs**: Save a JSON snapshot of a project and generate a unified diff against it.
+Diff is copied to clipboard by default (summary only shown in terminal), or written to a file with `--output`.

 ## 🔧 Installation